johnshields/ABSO-Game/README.md

 Single Player synopsis: Kal has crash landed on earth and has been separated from his ship.
 Kal has to get back to his ship and fly to mars to return home!

-Multiplayer sysnopsis: Play against a friend and decided between the both of you who plays as Kal or Cronk.
+Multiplayer synopsis: Play against a friend and decided between the both of you who plays as Kal and Cronk.
 Fight through all 3 levels and collect as many Bolts as you can!

 ###### Made with Unity.